-When you burn through an entire semester of Embryology in a week that’s taught by the guy who wrote the book, your strengths and weaknesses become pretty apparent… Pretty quickly.
-So, without further adieu, here are the things I am incredibly happy I did before I began medical school, and a few I wish I would have.
+When you burn through an entire semester of Embryology in a week that’s taught by the guy who wrote the book, your strengths and weaknesses become pretty apparent…pretty quickly.
+So, without further adieu, here are the things I am incredibly happy I did before I began medical school, and a few I wish I had done.

-2. Spend a lot of time in clinic, and soak in as much as you can.
+- Spend a lot of time in clinic, and soak in as much as you can.

 We’ve only been working on our cadavers for a week, but my team has already discovered an incredible amount about our patient.
 Because of the 2.5 years I spent with Pediatric Oncology at Vanderbilt, I’ve been able to successfully identify the type of spinal cancer our patient has and the metastatic path it has followed.
 Tomorrow, we open the thorax, and I’ll hopefully be able to find a primary source for the cancer.
-This previous knowledge makes me excited to learn the anatomy, and is also a teaching opportunity for me to share with my classmates the knowledge that was poured into me by my mentors.
+This previous knowledge makes me excited to learn the anatomy, and is also a teaching opportunity for me to share with my classmates the knowledge that was passed along to me by my mentors.
 Those clinical experiences are a part of what is fueling me to do well in anatomy.

-3. Get really good at integrating technology into your studies.
+- Get really good at integrating technology into your studies.

-Instead of books and printed notes, I have an iPad with all of my eBooks, applications, classes, and notes.
+Instead of books and printed notes, I use an iPad with all of my eBooks, applications, classes, and notes.
 All of my lectures are downloaded to Notability, and I write, type, and draw on them just like normal printed out notes, but without all the weight and clutter.
 This allows me to quickly, efficiently, and effectively dig through mounds of information to find what I’m looking for.

-4. Have hobbies and KEEP UP WITH THEM.
+- Have hobbies and KEEP UP WITH THEM.

 Yeah, med school is busy.
 Yeah, there is a lot of studying to do.
 But if I didn’t have hobbies like running, brewing beer, and playing guitar, I’d go insane.
 Literally.
 There is only so much studying one can do, and med school is all about the marathon and pacing yourself mentally and physically.
 Without those hobbies, I’d have no pressure release valve to help alleviate the stresses that are innately associated with medical education.
 I’d also have no way to decompress and work through the influx of emotions that come as a result of cutting into another human being for the first time.

 Recognizing and working through those emotions are incredibly important to a medical student’s mental and physical well-being, and I’m a firm believer that hobbies like mine are intimately involved in that cathartic process.